sabrinahut/cis1051/README.md

 # cis1051
 Sabrina Huttie

 For my final project I made a game called "pythman".
-It is a game that combines pacman and snake.
+It is a game that combines the games pacman and snake.

 ## Difficulties I Faced